 Writ of Execution

 Based on a writ of execution, the court can order seizure of some part of the property that your ex may own, and use it to make the alimony payments you are owed.
 In many cases, some property of your ex may also be placed under lien.
-This means, whenever your ex-spouse attempts to sell the property, you will get paid from sale proceeds to the extent of the amount you are owed in alimony payments.
+This means, whenever your ex-spouse sells the property, you will get paid from sale proceeds to the extent of the amount you are owed in alimony payments.

 Interception of Tax Refund